February Nature / Fun Happenings

 • Feb 14-21: National Nestbox Week

-• Feb 1: Change your Password, Freedom and National Play Outside Day
+• Feb 1: Change your Password and Freedom Day

 • Feb 4: World Cancer Day